9 Steps to Find the Unicorn Startup Idea

 - Friends and family.

 - Seed stage.
 At this stage, the startup valuation ranges from $3 000 000 to $6 000 000.
-Usually investments at this phase are used to build up scalable business processes and find out the product/market fit.
-In fact, founders exchange the startup equity for investments.
-That ones who do not follow this step join the 29% of failed startups because of lack of money.
-There are some sources that can provide financial help:
+Usually, investments at this phase are necessary to build up scalable business processes and find a product/market fit.
+In fact, the founders exchange startup equity for investments.
+Those who do not follow this step join the 29% of failed startups because of a lack of money.
+Some sources can provide financial help at this stage:

 - Micro venture capitals funds.
 Check out the list of 135 micro VCs to invest in your startup.

 - Series A. It’s the first stage of venture capital investments.
-Your startup should have a profitable and predictable business model with a stable customer base.
+At this stage, your startup should have a profitable and predictable business model with a stable customer base.
 This stage isn’t about innovative ideas.
 Focus on the strategy that will help you to conquer the market.
 The valuation of startups at Series A starts from $10 000 000 up to $30 000 000.
-Follow the 30-10-2 rule to make sure you’ll attract the successful investments.
-It says that you should find 30 investors, who are interested in your idea.
-10 of them would like to invest and 2 of them will invest.
+Follow the 30-10-2 rule to make sure you’ll attract good investment.
+It says that you should find 30 investors who are interested in your idea.
+10 of them would like to invest, and 2 of them will eventually invest.
 These investors are:

 - Super Angel Investors.
-It’s something like a typical angel investor but with larger amount of available cash to invest.
+It’s something like a typical angel investor but with a more massive amount of money available for investments,

 - Business Accelerators.
 These programs are like incubators, but for more mature startups.

 - Series B. It is the next round of venture capital investments.
 The startup market valuation varies from $30 000 000 to $60 000 000.
 This round continues the ideology of round A. This means that you should keep on conquering the market and focus on rapid growth.
 Outline the competitors or even consider acquisition – why not?
 At this stage, you can use some investments from such huge players as:

 - Venture Capital,